Adults Helping Kids

 Canada warming at twice the global rate, leaked report finds.

-Canada is, on average, experiencing warming at twice the rate of the rest of the world, with Northern Canada heating up at almost three times the global average, according to a new government report.
+Canada is on average experiencing warming at twice the rate of the rest of the world, with Northern Canada heating up at almost three times the global average, according to a new government report.

 The study — Canada's Changing Climate Report (CCCR) — was commissioned by Environment and Climate Change Canada.
 It says that since 1948, Canada's annual average temperature over land has warmed 1.7 C, with higher rates seen in the North, the Prairies and northern British Columbia.